StarSheriff2/nextjs-pokemon-search-app/README.md

 ## Introduction

-Welcome to the Bannano code challenge!
+Welcome to the Bannano frontend code challenge!
 The goal of this challenge is to create a list of cards using the Pokemon API, with a focus on modern technology and good development practices.

 ## Technologies